 As far as 2009, there were some things that were similar, but some that were different, too.
-Also, if you see something “strange looking” on one of my wrists in any of the pics?
+Also, if you see something “strange” on one of my wrists in any of the pictures?
 I went to the Sanctuary in 2009 while in hospital on a “Day Pass.”
 While out, I still had to keep my hospital bands on. *rolls eyes*

 So…let’s begin with Year 2009!